mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 Or, the other “I don’t know” means *completely* “I don’t know,” because you have *no* idea.
 People ask you what Buddhism is, what zazen is, and you say, “I don’t know.”
 That is really “I don’t know,” don’t you think so? *[He laughs.]*

-If you say “I don’t know,” you cannot get any spirit to tell you or to teach, don’t you think so?
-But if you really know what zazen is, even though you can’t say – even though you say “I don’t know,” *that* “I don’t know” has a really great spirit to teach somebody.
+If you say “I don’t know,” you cannot get any spirit to tell [people] or to teach, don’t you think so?
+But if you really know what zazen is, even though you can’t say – even though you say “I don’t know” – *that* “I don’t know” has a really great spirit to teach somebody.
 So still people feel that point.

-The “I don’t know” of Emperor Wu – I don’t know which of the two it was. *[He laughs.]* Whether he really didn’t know, or whether he knows pretty well and is *free from* he knows, and then he says he doesn’t know – I don’t know.
-No one knows.
-Okay? *[Some laughter.]* That’s up to you.
-But anyway, from this story, Emperor Wu was not the common people, he was a great Zen Buddhist.
+The “I don’t know” of Emperor Wu – I don’t know which of the two it was. *[He laughs.]* Whether he really didn’t know, or whether he knows pretty well and is *free from* he knows, and then he says he doesn’t know...
+I don’t know.
+No one knows, okay? *[Some laughter.]* That’s up to you.
+But anyway, from this story, Emperor Wu was not [a] common [person], he was a great Zen Buddhist.

 #### 30:32